So you’ve purchased the Humble GameMaker Bundle but you don’t know what to do now? No problem, we’ve got you covered!

 Redeeming Your Voucher Code(s)

 In order to get started you will need to have created a YoYo Account.
 This will allow you to store your licences and log-in to GameMaker Studio (note that this will also act as your user login to the Marketplace).

 Once you have created and set up your YoYo Account you need to go to the main Dashboard and in the GameMaker section, click the Redeem option:

 Note: It has been noticed that copying keys from Humble Bundle adds a space at the start, make sure to remove this.

 IMPORTANT!
-If you have purchased the any Modules then you will need to repeat this process and enter your Module Humble Bundle codes.
+If you have purchased several Modules then you will need to repeat this process and enter your Module Humble Bundle codes.
 Once the code has been entered you will then select your Professional licence and this will attach it.
 (Note: If you already own a different Professional licence, then you can attach it to that instead, but this licence has to be added to your YoYo Account first.
 Please understand that you can attach a Module to one Professional licence only.)

 That should be you good to get started with GameMaker Studio.